Treatment for Oropharyngeal Cancer: Investigating Ways to Do Less Harm

 “The saliva in that cup was so thick, so viscous, that it wouldn’t go down the sink,” recounted Mendelsohn, who was diagnosed with oropharyngeal cancer at the age of 44.

 Oropharyngeal cancer is a type of head and neck cancer that occurs in the back of the throat.
-Mendelsohn’s tumor was in his tonsils, the most common site of oropharyngeal cancer.
-The burns in his throat were the result of the radiation therapy he underwent as part of his treatment.
+Mendelsohn’s tumor was in his tonsils, the most common site of this cancer.
+The throat burns were caused by the radiation therapy he received as part of his treatment.

-Before having radiation therapy, Mendelsohn underwent surgery to remove cancerous lymph nodes in his neck.
-And, in addition to radiation, he also received chemotherapy, which left him with burning and tingling toes and fingers (known as peripheral neuropathy) that persists—in a much milder form—some 7 years later.
+Before radiation therapy, Mendelsohn underwent surgery to remove cancerous lymph nodes in his neck.
+Afterward, he received chemotherapy, which left him with burning and tingling toes and fingers (known as peripheral neuropathy) that persists—in a much milder form—some 7 years later.

 In some ways, Mendelsohn represents the new reality of oropharyngeal cancer.
 Historically, oropharyngeal cancers were diagnosed largely in people in their 60s and 70s who were heavy smokers or drinkers.
 But starting in the mid-1990s, that began to change—dramatically.
 By the early 2010s, approximately 70% of diagnoses of oropharyngeal cancer were in people, predominantly White men, between the ages of 40 and 60.
 The culprit: the human papillomavirus, or HPV.